 Duke Energy (DUK) Gains As Market Dips: What You Should Know

-Heading into today, shares of the electric utility had gained 3.18% over the past month, outpacing the Utilities sector's gain of 2.27% and the S&P 500's gain of 2.36% in that time.
+Prior to today's trading, shares of the electric utility had lost 0.19% over the past month.
+This has lagged the Utilities sector's gain of 1.1% and the S&P 500's gain of 0.39% in that time.

-Wall Street will be looking for positivity from Duke Energy as it approaches its next earnings report date.
-In that report, analysts expect Duke Energy to post earnings of $0.99 per share.
-This would mark a year-over-year decline of 3.88%.
+Investors will be hoping for strength from Duke Energy as it approaches its next earnings release.
+The company is expected to report EPS of $0.99, down 3.88% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $6.15 billion, up 6.53% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Duke Energy.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Duke Energy is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
+Duke Energy currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Duke Energy is holding a Forward P/E ratio of 18.9.
-For comparison, its industry has an average Forward P/E of 18.32, which means Duke Energy is trading at a premium to the group.
+Looking at its valuation, Duke Energy is holding a Forward P/E ratio of 18.93.
+This valuation marks a premium compared to its industry's average Forward P/E of 18.27.

-Meanwhile, DUK's PEG ratio is currently 3.57.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Utility - Electric Power industry currently had an average PEG ratio of 3.38 as of yesterday's close.
+Investors should also note that DUK has a PEG ratio of 3.58 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Utility - Electric Power industry currently had an average PEG ratio of 3.35 as of yesterday's close.

 Click to get this free report